JayDevelops/testTaker/README.md

 it on your machine: https://selenium-python.readthedocs.io/installation.html

 # How To Use
+Make a git clone onto your machine, or install it as a zip and place it in a respectable folder of your choice.
 Run the script on a terminal, of course you need to CD into the folder first, by entering "python zybrowser.py" without the quotation marks.
 Follow the on screen commands from your terminal and if you run into bugs,